Chapter 1:

 "Hi, does anyone work here."

 Both my mom and I get up.
-My mom pushes me to the side, and go towards the customer.
+My mom pushes me to the side to get ahead.

 "Yes, I can help you.
 What do you need?"